Skip to content

 The procedure itself is minimally invasive, typically involving a simple injection.
 Most patients experience only minor, temporary side effects like redness, slight swelling, or soreness at the injection site, which usually resolves within a day or two.
 Choosing a reputable clinic ensures the procedure is performed in a sterile environment, minimizing any risk of infection and supporting effective joint regeneration.

-Potential Risks of Stem Cell Therapy
+What Are the Potential Risks of Stem Cell Therapy?

 Stem cell therapy is also a safe procedure when performed by qualified professionals using high-quality, ethically sourced cells.
 The primary risks are similar to any injection-based treatment, including temporary pain, swelling, and a very small chance of infection.
 A more significant concern in the field is the risk of immune rejection if the stem cells are not properly sourced and screened.